-Daisy Crane, the business development manager for Travel Partner Network with American Express Meetings & Events, has shared her best professional advice through real, practical tips, and a checklist guide, for your next meeting.
+Daisy Crane, the business development manager for Travel Partner Network with American Express Meetings & Events, has shared her best professional advice through real, practical tips, and a checklist guide, for your next inclusive meetings and events.

 With these in mind, start planning and communicating with your stakeholders to figure out where they stand on inclusivity and who your audience is.

 - Attendees: think about the potential “dimensions,” such as intergenerational differences, international citizenship, gender identity and equity, socioeconomic status, disabilities, religion, etc.

 - Venue, format, and setup: assess with the venue sourcing experts if the destination/venue could be perceived as discriminatory, choose a meeting format that fosters collaboration, and evaluate if the facility/rooms layout allows convenient mobility and accessibility.

 - Diversity of suppliers: elevate competition between existing, local, and new suppliers to drive additional value, diversity of thought, and perspectives.

 - Speaker selection: avoid defaulting to the usual recommended speakers.
 Make sure speakers are representative of the audience and help promote inclusive ideas.

 - Communication: create a strategy that is mindful of diverse imagery and gender-neutral, easy-to-understand language.
 Consider meeting tools and technology needed for accessibility, such as sign language, second screens, and translations.

 - Event date and agenda: watch for key religious and national holidays.
 Accommodate a variety of dietary preferences (vegetarian, vegan, etc.) and incorporate entertainment and activities suitable for diverse audiences.